-once one has first dehumanized or infantilized one's victims, which in practice means, first and foremost, delegitimizing their point of view.
-What's more, that dehumanization, and its attendant humiliation, is one of the most damaging forms that oppression itself tends to take.
+Why?
+Mainly because anthropologists tend to be keenly aware that one can only create the machinery of oppression once one has first dehumanized or infantilized one's victims, which in practice means, first and foremost, delegitimizing their point of view.
+In fact, that dehumanization, and its attendant humiliation, is one of the most damaging forms that oppression itself tends to take.
 Hence, we tend to be very suspicious of any sort of argument that assumes that certain people's perspectives are more legitimate than others, let alone, universally true.
-The obvious problem with this position is that, if you take it to its logical conclusion, it would mean there would be no basis on which to claim anyone was being oppressed (or even treated unfairly) to begin with.
+The obvious problem with this argument is that, if you take it to its logical conclusion, it would mean there would be no basis on which to claim anyone was being oppressed (or even treated unfairly) to begin with.
 No one really wants to argue that a rapist's perspective is just as legitimate as his victim's, or a master's just as legitimate as his slave's.
 So the usual solution is to appeal to some notion of cultural relativism: yes, we have a category "rape" or "slavery" by which we can make moral judgments, the argument goes; the Nuer, or Nambikwara, have different ones.
 They live in a different moral and conceptual universe, and who are we to say ours is more intrinsically legitimate?
-Politically, this generally leads to a kind of uncomfortable compromise: while few anthropologists would deny that phenomena we would normally describe as "rape" or "slavery" are indeed evils, wherever they are practiced, they also tend to insist that imposing our own definitions in another cultural context is an even greater evil, especially if our judgments are backed up (as so often ultimately comes to be the case) by force of arms.2
+Politically, this generally leads to a kind of uncomfortable compromise: while few anthropologists would deny that phenomena we would normally describe as "rape" or "slavery" are indeed evils, wherever they are practiced, they also tend to insist that imposing our own definitions in another cultural context is an even greater evil, especially if our judgments are backed up (as so often ultimately comes to be the case) by force of arms.